prust/crumblog/README.md

 # Crumblog

-The simplest possible static blog generator, operates based on a folder full of markdown files, using the filename, file properties and markdown metadata).
+Extremely simple static markdown blog generator, operates based on a folder full of markdown files, using the filename, file properties and markdown metadata).

 [Bread][0] designed by an unknown designer from [The Noun Project][1]